-The Commission completed a regulatory workshop and public hearing in FY 2024.
-Following feedback from the Legislative Commission, a new public hearing was held in August of 2024 with approval of adopted regulations in September of 2024.
+The Commission completed a regulatory workshop and public hearing in FY24.
+Following feedback from the Legislative Commission, a new public hearing is scheduled for August of 2024 with approval of adopted regulations targeted for fall of 2024.

 Goals for Fiscal Year 2025